-Key areas to visit are Vitu Levu, including its resort-lined south-facing Coral Coast.
+Key areas to visit are Viti Levu, including its resort-lined south-facing Coral Coast.
 Just west are two chains of islands with great diving and powdery beaches arcing northward.
 Closest is the Mamanuca Islands, reached by regular ferries in as little as an hour.
 The tiny Mamanuca island of Modriki became home to Tom Hanks in the 2001 film Cast Away.
 Mana, meanwhile, is famous for its marine life, white-sand beaches and resorts.

 North of the Mamanucas is the more remote Yasawa Islands, with accommodations options ranging from backpacker spots to high-end luxury resorts.
 Ferries reach most of the islands, and planes arrive a few, including the Yasawas’ eponymous island.